-Current zoning overlaps with PFRA Zones A and B and events/extents recorded by OPW at certain locations in the settlements of Ballymahon, Lanesboro and Longford (Southern) Environs.
+Current zoning overlaps with PFRA Zones A and B and events/extents recorded by OPW at certain locations in the town.

-Scenario No Scenario Abridged Recommendations from the Departmental Guidelines Scenario No. 1 Scenario PFRA Mapping Zone A present If zoning provides for development that is not water compatible then [in the absence of ground-truthing] the zoning should be removed or a justification test should be undertaken in order to assess whether the zoning meets specific criteria for proper planning and sustainable development and demonstrates that it will not be subject to unacceptable risk nor increase flood risk elsewhere.
+Scenario No. Scenario Abridged Recommendations from the Departmental Guidelines PFRA Mapping Zone A present If zoning provides for development that is not water compatible then [in the absence of ground-truthing] the zoning should be removed or a justification test should be undertaken in order to assess whether the zoning meets specific criteria for proper planning and sustainable development and demonstrates that it will not be subject to unacceptable risk nor increase flood risk elsewhere.
 For development that is not water compatible in this zone, the justification test requires that all of the following criteria (extracted from the Flood Management Guidelines) must be satisfied: The urban settlement is targeted for growth under the National Spatial Strategy, regional planning guidelines, statutory plans as defined above or under the Planning Guidelines or Planning Directives provisions of the Planning and Development Act, 2000, as amended.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement; Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement; Is within or adjoining the core of an established or designated urban settlement; Will be essential in achieving compact and sustainable urban growth; and There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement. growth; and v.
-There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.
-3. A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development plan preparation process, which demonstrates that flood risk to the development can be adequately managed and the use or with consideration for the proposed development and the local context and should be described in the relevant flood risk assessment.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement.
+Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.
+Is swithin or adjoining the core of an established or designated urban settlement; Will be essential in achieving compact and sustainable urban growth; and There are no suitable alternative lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement.
+A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the development or an be adequately managed and the use or development of the lands will not cause unacceptable adverse impacts elsewhere.

-&lt;sup>9 In the case of Gateway planning authorities, where a number of strategic growth centres have been identified within the overall area of the authority, the Justification Test may be applied for vulnerable development within each centre.
+&lt;sup>8 In the case of Gateway planning authorities, where a number of strategic growth centres have been identified within the overall area of the authority, the Justification Test may be applied for vulnerable development within each centre.